CBIIT/bento-docs/source/configuration/global-ui-elements.md

 ### Configuring the number of Footer Anchor Links
 Footer Anchor Links allows you to optionally embed additional organizational URLs.
-Bento allows you embed 4 footer anchor links.
-If you specify more than 4 links, **Bento will display the first four any warning or error message**.
+Bento allows up to 4 footer anchor links.
+If more than 4 links are specified, **Bento will display the first four any warning or error message**.
 1. Open `$(src)/packages/bento-frontend/src/bento/footer.js`.
 2. Add your anchor links to `global_footer_links`.
   * Set the `text` field to the text to be displayed.